 The City and County each employ a team of professionals to inspect construction sites and monitor receiving streams within their jurisdiction.
 When inspectors find deficiencies in site operation or management they work with owners and developers to correct those issues and ensure optimal erosion and sedimentation protections.
 In cases where violations are excessive, intentional, or result in significant offsite sedimentation or environmental damage, civil penalties up to $5,000 for each day the site remains non-compliant can be assessed.

 If you observe a suspected violation like muddy streets or the impacts of sedimentation in streams, please report it immediately so City or County staff can respond and take steps to minimize impacts to water quality.
-You can call 311, email, or use the Water Watchers App to report suspected violations.
+You can call 311 or email us to report suspected violations.
 Visit Report A Problem for more info.
 You may also contact staff from the City of Charlotte or Mecklenburg County directly.
 See contact information below.